AshDaGrat/Minecraft-but-its-controlled-by-dancing/README.md

 ## Start Minecraft:

-Ensure the Minecraft window is active and the mouse cursor is within the window.
+Ensure the videogame window is active and the mouse cursor is within the window.
 Perform the designated dance moves to control the game.

 # Important Notes